BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Design

 \subsubsection{Data export}

-Once the computation is complete, the \gls{REE} calls the encryption engine's data export function to atomically encrypt the \blinded results and mark the ciphertext as non-\blinded (\Cref{fig:system-overview}-\circnum{5}), which is done by unsetting the \blindedness.
-The \gls{REE} can then send the ciphertext back to the client, who can decrypt it.
+Once the computation is complete, the server software calls the encryption engine's data export function to atomically encrypt the \blinded results and mark the ciphertext as non-\blinded (\Cref{fig:system-overview}-\circnum{5}), which is done by zeroing the \blindedness \indicator.
+The server software can then send the ciphertext back to the client, who can decrypt it.
+The encryption engine ensures that \blinded data is only encrypted with the session key corresponding to its \blindedness \indicator.
 As the adversary controls the data to be encrypted, this encryption must be secure against adaptive chosen-plaintext attacks in order to prevent the adversary from using this ability to identify the ciphertexts corresponding to particular plaintexts.